top of page

 Our grateful thanks go to members of the Vale Rawlings family, including his grandchildren, great grandchildren and great great grandchildren, who have supported this project and generously given their time and their knowledge.

-We are also grateful for the permission to use many photographs from the family collection on this website, social media and in the book about Vale that will follow in 2025.
+We are also grateful for the permission to use many photographs from the family collection on this website, social media and in the book about Vale, Friendship, Love & Truth, which is now on sale.

 A big thank you